Kheshwen/Kheshwen/README.md

 # Hi, I'm Kheshwen

 Computer Science student at Universiti Teknologi PETRONAS, with an interest in cybersecurity and machine learning.
-I'm currently preparing for a CS internship starting January 2027.
+I'm currently preparing for an internship starting January 2027.

 ## About Me